greghulette/Wireless_Communication_Board-WCB/Readme.md

     b=3,5,1
     g=454,5,2

-    a=:W2:S3:PP100
+    a=:W3:S1:PP100
-    a=:W2:S2#SD0
+    a=:W2:S2:SE00

-The b=3,5,1 assigns button 3 send out the serial port, designated by the 5, and to send the first string, shown as the first a=xxxxx.
+The b=3,5,1 assigns button 3's action to send a string out the serial port, designated by the 5 in the command, and to send the first string, designated by the 1 in the command.
+The 1st string in this example is ":W3:S1:PP100"

-The g=454,5,2 assigns the gesture 454 to send out the serial port, and to send the 2nd string<br>
+The g=454,5,2 assigns the gesture 454(left twice) to send a string out the serial port, and to send the 2nd string.
+The string in this example is ":W2:S2:SE00<br>

 This is a more comprehensive list of gestures and buttons as an example: